 To get the best result out of your cavitation experience it is important to follow these aftercare rules.

 - Drink a lot of water before and after treatment.
 A gallon per day in the three days following a session is recommended for best results.

 - Reduce carbohydrate intake as carbohydrates are often stored as fat.

 - Eat healthy foods.
 Fast food should be avoided.

 - Get some exercise each day.

 Is Cavitation a Safe?

-As a comfortable, non-invasive, non-surgical procedure, cavitation has no downtime and is FDA approved.
+As a comfortable, non-invasive, non-surgical procedure, cavitation has no downtime.
 The cavitation device affects fatty tissues just beneath the skin.
 It doesn’t affect nerves, connective tissues, or blood vessels.